 Looking out the window I saw the green pickup truck pull in with the practice's biggest Nubian goat patient, sort of surf-balancing in the back.
 Nubie, the goat, weighs in close to 250 pounds.
 He was coming in for his routine pedicure.
 Normally, Nubie sees our other doctor but on this day she was working in our southern office.
 I told the doctor to forget about using his rose pruners which he normally uses for trimming goat hooves.
 I told him to get out his horse hoof nippers and rasp.
 I proceeded to tell him that we usually make Nubie lay down for his hoof trim as opposed to trying to pick each foot up at a time like we normally do for goats.
 He gave me a raised eyebrow and the "okay Margaret" look but when he watched the gargantuan goat stomp into the barn he began to nod.
+We led Nubie into a stall and he cooperated by laying down nice and calm.
+In between trimming his hooves the doctor had to stop to roll up his sleeves.
+As Nubie's owner and I pinned him down we chatted a bit.
+His owner told us how Nubie has a very irritating paper eating addiction.

 This is my last bag I swear.
 Tomorrow I will never eat paper again.